Netsensia/2048Solver/README.md

 	----------------------------
 	Score: 47312, Game over: true

 And at depth 5, it started winning the game more than 25% of the time.
+The increase in time taken is due to now considering all the possible blocker moves.

 	----------------------------------------------------------------------------------
 	| Search | Total | Average  | Average | Highest | Highest | 4096s | 2048s | 1024s |